ava-labs/teleporter/contracts/src/CrossChainApplications/NativeTokenBridge/README.md

     - Both `NativeTokenSource` and `NativeTokenDestination` need to be deployed to addresses known beforehand.
 Each address must be passed to the constructor of the other contract.
 To do this, you will need a known EOA, and preferably use the first transaction from the EOA (nonce 0) to deploy the contract on each chain.
 It is advised to allocate tokens to the EOA in the destination subnet genesis file so that it can easily deploy the contract.
     - Both contracts need to be initialized with `teleporterMessengerAddress`, which is the only address they will accept function calls from.
     - `NativeTokenDestination` needs to be intialized with `initialReserveImbalance`, which should equal the number of tokens allocated in the genesis file for the destination chain.
 If `initialReserveImbalance` is not properly set, behavior of these contracts in undefined.
-    - On the source chain, at least `initialReserveImbalance` tokens need to be transferred to `NativeTokenSource` using `transferToSource` in order to properly collateralize the bridge and allow regular functionality in both directions.
+    - On the source chain, at least `initialReserveImbalance` tokens need to be transferred to `TokenSource` using `transferToSource` in order to properly collateralize the bridge and allow regular functionality in both directions.
 The first `initialReserveImbalance` tokens will not be delivered to the recipient, but any excess will be delivered.
 Burning/unlocking is disabled until the bridge is fully collateralized.